Film Library 2012

 Dir.
 Jos Meijers

-It will not mean the same to everyone, but it will mean something…
+Backfacing Normals- Cage is directed by Jos Meijers.
+It will not mean the same to everyone, but it will mean something to someone.

 Dir.
 Christopher Hollaran

 Contemporary Bonnie & Clyde.
-Suitcase with dollars.
-Destination unknown.
-Love breaking down the borders.
+Suitcase with dollars and the destination is unknown.
+Is love breaking down the borders or not?

 Dir.
 Daniel Wirtberg

 Tormented by nightmares of walking scarecrows, a girl finds herself all alone in the world, with no one to help her.
 Will she work out what she has to do?

 Dir.
 Daniel Wirtberg & Jonas Rudstrom